This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Healthcare providers will ask questions about the person's suicide thoughts and plans.
-They will ask how often he thinks about suicide and if he has tried it before.
-They will ask if he hurt himself, such as with cutting or reckless driving.
-They may ask if he has access to weapons or drugs.
+They will ask how often he or she thinks about suicide and if he or she has tried it before.
+They will ask if he or she hurt himself, such as with cutting or reckless driving.
+They may ask if he or she has access to weapons or drugs.

 - A healthcare provider will help the person create a safety plan.
-The plan includes a list of people or groups to contact if the person has suicidal thoughts again.
-The list may include friends, family members, a spiritual leader, and others he trusts.
-The person may be asked to make a verbal agreement or sign a contract that he will not try to harm himself.
+The plan includes a list of people or groups to contact if he or she has suicidal thoughts again.
+The list may include friends, family members, a spiritual leader, and others he or she trusts.
+The person may be asked to make a verbal agreement or sign a contract that he or she will not try to harm himself.

 What can I do to help the person?